geneseframework/genese/src/complexity/README.md

 ### 7.1 Confirm, refute, specify

 The estimation of the cognitive complexity will always be an approximation.
 The time required for a human to understand a source code depends of thousands of factors which must be explicited and studied.
-Our goal is only to give the better approximation of the measure of the Cognitive Complexity, ie the Complexity Index.
+Our goal is only to give the better approximation of the measure of the Cognitive Complexity, that is, the Complexity Index.

 You can help in many ways by confirming, refuting or specifying the actual mode of computation of the Cognitive Complexity.
 This page is the receptacle of the different propositions coming from the community.
-We accept results coming from research labs or statistic studies, and we accept too the feedbacks coming from developers themselves.
+Of course, we accept results coming from research labs or statistic studies, but we accept too the simple feedbacks coming from developers themselves.
 Each element or idea which is able to improve our algorithm is welcome.
 If you think that something is wrong in our approach, your opinion is welcome.
 If you think about a new complexity factor or a new way to estimate some kind of complexity, your idea is welcome too !

 Each time the algorithm will be updated, the version indicated at the top of the Table of Weights will be updated too.

 ### 7.2 Add new languages

 We developed Genese Complexity at first for TypeScript files, but you can now "plug" any language into this module.
 What does it mean ?
 To be simple, Genese Complexity parses a Json file with a specific format : ***JsonAst***.
 This format corresponds to a simplified AST (Abstract Syntax Tree) of the source code.
 So if you want to be able to "plug" your language into Genese Complexity, you "just" need to convert the specific AST structure of your language into JsonAst format.
 In other words, your AST nodes must "match" with the nodes of the JsonAst format.
+If your plugin is correct, we will add it to Genese Complexity module.

 As Genese Complexity was developed at first for TypeScript files, if your JsonAst files respects exactly the Typescript AST structure and conventions, Genese Complexity will be able to understand it.
 If you want to know how TypeScript AST "runs", you can make some trials in the [TypeScript AST Viewer](https://ts-ast-viewer.com/#code/KYDwDg9gTgLgBAYwDYEMDOa4HFgDthrADCEAtmEqAJYwCecA3gFBNxtygrmUAUKAlI1bsRCCLjQRKAOiQQA5n34BuYWwC+auE01A).

 There are hundreds kinds of TypeScript AST nodes, so it can be fastidious to "bind" all of them to the AST nodes of your language.
-Fortunately, JsonAst only needs few kinds of nodes, not all the hundreds of TypeScript AST.
-You will find below the list of the node kinds that you will need.
+Fortunately, JsonAst only needs few kinds of nodes; you will find them below.

 #### 7.2.1 Kinds of nodes

-You will find below the list of all the different kinds of nodes.
-If you want to understand exactly what they mean, you can refer yourself to the TypeScript documentation : for example, the AstNode kind `IfStatement` refers to the TypeScript AST node `ts.SyntaxKind.IfStatement`.
+You will find below the list of all the different kinds of AST nodes.
+If you want to understand exactly what they mean, you may refer to the TypeScript documentation : for example, the node's kind `IfStatement` refers to the TypeScript AST node `ts.SyntaxKind.IfStatement`.
 The exhaustive list of TypeScript SyntaxKinds are accessible [here](https://github.com/microsoft/TypeScript/blob/master/lib/typescript.d.ts) (from line 77 to 447).

 | Node Kind | Example | Comments |
 | ------------ | ------- | -------- |